kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-kyma/index.md

 When you think of Kyma, its modularity almost instantly comes into mind.
 No wonder, as structurally Kyma consists of a number of Helm charts that you can roughly divide into these two categories:

-- Charts of well-known open-source products, such as Istio or Jaeger, that provide service communication and tracing features (and many more) that we integrated into Kyma along with the "Don't reinvent the wheel" rule.
+- Charts of well-known open-source products, such as Istio or Jaeger, that provide service communication, tracing, and many other features that we integrated into Kyma along with the "Don't reinvent the wheel" rule.
 - Charts with components developed by our teams, such as Event Bus or Rafter.
-These are for example Kubernetes controllers and microservices exposing REST or GrapqQL API, the main purpose of which is to fill in the gaps not addressed by the external projects integrated into Kyma.
+These are for example Kubernetes controllers and microservices exposing REST or GraphQL API, the main purpose of which is to fill in the gaps not addressed by the external projects integrated into Kyma.

 All things combined, we get a project that is a true mosaic of cloud-native applications.
 In such a microservice architecture, we do not meet too many free-standing services - most of them have many dependencies that may not be that obvious at a first glance.
 The same is in our case where all our components depend on the properly configured Istio.
 Upgrading it would be a nightmare without a set of automated integration tests that create a Kubernetes cluster and run integration tests on it to check resource dependencies, provide consistent deployment order, and ensure all pieces of our puzzle fit together at all times.

-When thinking about proper integration tests for Kyma, we also wanted to meed the needs of both developers and users.
-For this, we needed two separate setups of integration tests that we could deploy on both Minikube and GKE.
-This way, we could have one setup that runs integration tests locally and allows developers to validate their work easily and on the spot, and the other one that executes tests on GKE and assures Kyma users can use it in their production setup safely.
+When thinking about proper integration tests for Kyma, we also wanted to meet the needs of both developers and users.
+For this reason, we needed a setup in which you can deploy integration tests on both Minikube and GKE.
+This way, we could run the tests locally to allow developers to validate their work easily and on the spot, and execute tests on GKE to assure Kyma users can use it in their production environment safely.

 ## Helm tests and related issues